Kuadrant/authorino/docs/user-guides/http-basic-authentication.md

 The config specifies an Access Control List (ACL), by which only the user `john` is authorized to consume the `/bye` endpoint of the API.

-Check out the docs for information about the common feature [JSON paths](./../features.md#common-feature-json-paths-valuefromauthjson) for reading from the [Authorization JSON](./../architecture.md#the-authorization-json), including the description of the `@extract` and `@base64` string modifiers.
+Check out the docs for information about the common feature [JSON paths](./../features.md#common-feature-json-paths-valuefromauthjson) for reading from the [Authorization JSON](./../architecture.md#the-authorization-json), including the description of the string modifiers `@extract` and `@case` used above.
+Check out as well the common feature [Conditions](./../architecture.md#common-feature-conditions) about skipping parts of an `AuthConfig` in the auth pipeline based on context.

 ## 7. Create user credentials